Alashan Plateau semi-desert

-The 'Alashan Plateau semi-desert ecoregion (WWF ID: PA1302) covers the south-western portion of the Gobi Desert where precipitation in the mountains is sufficient for a short part of the summer to support sparse plant life.
+The Alashan Plateau semi-desert ecoregion (WWF ID: PA1302) covers the southwestern portion of the Gobi Desert where precipitation in the mountains is sufficient for a short part of the summer to support sparse plant life.
 The terrain is basin and range, with elevations from 1000 to 2500 m.
-The region straddles the China-Mongolian border, with the Tibetan Plateau to the south, and the more arid regions of the Gobi to the north and east.
+The region straddles the China–Mongolian border, with the Tibetan Plateau to the south, and the more arid regions of the Gobi to the north and east.

 Location and description

 The ecoregion encompasses the desert basins and low mountains bordered by the Lop Desert on the west, the Tibetan Plateau and Qilian Mountains to the south, the Gobi extension of the Altai Mountains on the north, and the Helan Mountains to the southeast.
 This part of the Gobi desert is in the rain shadow of the Tibetan Plateau.
 However, parts of it still receive enough precipitation to support areas of semi-arid desert plant communities.